 In a smart home, voice recognition is already a familiar feature of voice-enabled devices, voice-activated , and voice-enabled virtual assistant systems.
 Other examples of devices that can integrate voice commands are smart remote controls and gaming controllers.
 Voice control provides a hands-free way to control lighting, shades, door locks, climate, and smart devices.
 With more devices becoming capable of connecting to a network through Bluetooth®, or over the Internet, homeowners can easily access and control any device in their home from any location using their smartphone.

 In the healthcare sector, voice recognition is a core technology used to enrich existing electronic health record systems.
 Doctors and medical personnel can speak and keep records verbally instead of relying on manual typing or writing, enabling better record keeping and a more focused care.
 In the wake of the COVID-19 pandemic, the demand for voice and speech recognition in healthcare will certainly increase as consumers seek more reliable solutions.

 Ambiq’s Sustainable Solutions

 Ambiq was founded in 2010 with the mission to foster a cleaner, greener, and safer environment where mobile and portable devices could either reduce, or eliminate their total power consumption from the batteries.
-Ambiq has been laser-focused on inventing and delivering the most revolutionary microcontroller (MCU) and System-on-Chip (SoC) solutions in the market for the last ten years.
+Ambiq has been laser-focused on inventing and delivering the most revolutionary System on Chip (SoC) solutions in the market for the last ten years.
 Through the advanced Subthreshold Power Optimized Technology (SPOT) platform, Ambiq has helped many leading manufacturers worldwide create products that can operate for days, months, and sometimes years, on a lithium battery or a single charge.
 For more information, visit www.ambiq.com.